-There is no Use Year that is better than another.
+No Use Year is better than another.
 In fact, not every resort will offer every Use Year contract.
 It’s best to consider when you plan on vacationing with your family.
 Ideally, you will want to travel early in your Use Year.
-This is because if you cancel your reservation within 30 days of your check-in date, your points will be put into a holding account and they must be spent by the next Use Year or they will expire, and they cannot be banked.
+This is because if you cancel your reservation within 30 days of your check-in date, your points will be put into a holding account.
+They must be spent by the next Use Year, or they will expire and cannot be banked.
 The points in your holding account can only be used to make a reservation that’s no more than 60 days in advance.

 Use Year is also important to keep in mind for banking points.
 If you do plan on banking your points this year, they must be banked within the first eight months of your Use Year.

 Choosing your DVC Home Resort should be one of your most important decisions.
 One of the key factors of how Disney Vacation Club works is the flexibility to use your points on reservations at any of the fifteen properties within DVC’s portfolio.
 However, popular dates and accommodations sell out very quickly, making your Home resort priority access all the more important.
 Every DVC contract is attached to a Home resort, which is where your points are deeded and where you have priority access to make reservations before anyone else.